mining

 -

-Overview of quartz claims in Yukon.
-For display purposes only.
-Distributed from [GeoYukon](https://yukon.ca/geoyukon) by the [Government of Yukon](https://yukon.ca/maps) .
+Baseline of a creek or river means a traverse line following the general direction of the centre bottom lands of the valley of the creek or river Distributed from [GeoYukon](https://yukon.ca/geoyukon) by the [Government of Yukon](https://yukon.ca/maps) .
 Discover more digital map data and interactive maps from Yukon's digital map data collection.
 For more information: [geomatics.help@yukon.ca](mailto:geomatics.help@yukon.ca)

 -